bright/new-www/content/blog/exposed-rsql-search-implementation.md

 ```

 Run it, baby! `GET http://localhost:8080/` should respond with a list of three persons: `John`, `George`, and `Megan`.\
-alright, but when we will implement the searching functionality?
+Alright, but when we will implement the searching functionality?
 Now.

 ## RSQL search functionality implementation